Tips to Get the Cheapest Home Insurance Premium

 Your homeowner’s insurance company will view your relaxing swimming pool, the fun you have on the trampoline, and the undeniable awesomeness of your treehouse through a decidedly different lens than you and your family.
 These are commonly referred to as “attractive nuisances” and can be dangerous to visitors, and children.
 These items simply make liability claims a bit more likely and potentially more severe.

 If you have one of these items, you’ll want to mitigate your ability to have a claim.
 For instance, you need to place a locking gate around the pool and may need to have a locking gate in the backyard.
-In some instances, your insurance company will advise you of want mitigation steps you need to purchase insurance, and in others, they may elect to decline the policy.
+In some instances, your insurance company will advise you what mitigation steps you need to purchase insurance, and in others, they may elect to decline the policy.

 The bottom line